StevenMDixon/IJScript/Tips.md

 #### To Strings

-The `+` operater is the easiest and fastest way to convert any data type into a string.
+The `+` operator is the easiest and fastest way to convert any data type into a string.
 Another way is to use template literals as this could be considered less readable at some point.

 ```JavaScript